 In addition to the many affiliated branches throughout the world, L’Alliance Française has a base in London where courses are held to teach French at all levels.

 L’Alliance Française offers assessments at the end of each course and its diplomas are recognised by most French educational bodies.
-For a booklet form of the information contained in these web pages, including the programme of events, please click here
+For further information please go to the Alliance Française website

 The Nottingham Anglo-French Society holds regular meetings on Friday evenings from September to May in St Mary’s Church Hall, Wollaton Hall Drive, Nottingham, NG8 1AF.